Optical Education Library

 What is Lens Edging/Finishing?

-What Is Lens Finishing?
-Along with surfacing and lens coating, lens finishing is an essential process in the production of eyeglasses, typically performed by wholesale optical labs.
-This process involves cutting eyeglass lenses to fit specific frames, whether they are...
+What Is Lens Finishing? (a.k.a. edging or glazing) Along with surfacing and lens coating, lens finishing is an essential process in the production of eyeglasses, typically performed by wholesale optical labs.
+Also known as glazing, this process involves cutting...

 read more